What Goes Into A Labour Rate?Dec 11th, 2015

 Sometimes people look at a labour rate and think something north of $120 is high.
 Before we get into everything that is involved in a service experience, we should have a little context.
 When someone comes to fix your computer or photocopier, they come armed with a screwdriver, show up between 9 and 5 with no actual time commitment.
 I defy you to pay less than $200 even if it’s a 10 minute job.
 Similarly, if you have a washing machine or plumbing issue, you’ll be lucky to escape a large bill to replace something as simple as a fuse or a screw.

-Our business is complex, and starting from when we answer the phone, transfer you to a service advisor, and book the appointment our commitment has already started.
-Most of our technicians will have at the very least 1 week per year in offsite training, in addition to a multitude of online training throughout the year.
+Our business is complex.
+From the time we we answer the phone, transfer you to a service advisor, and schedule an appointment, our commitment has already started.
+Most of our technicians will have at the very least 1 week per year in offsite training.
+In addition, they have a multitude of online training throughout the year.
 The same goes for our advisors, and service managers.
-Every dealership has valets to shuttle customers and cars throughout the day, and of course we have wash attendants cleaning your car after services.
-In addition, we heavily subsidize a fleet of courtesy cars in order to make sure you are mobile as quickly as possible, and with the least amount of interference in your busy schedule.
+Every dealership has valets to shuttle customers and cars throughout the day.
+Of course we also have wash attendants cleaning your car after services.
+In addition, we heavily subsidize a fleet of courtesy cars.
+This service ensures you are mobile as quickly as possible, with little interference in your busy schedule.